 Instapages’ silent video test tracked several Facebook video metrics to determine the performance of videos with and without captions.
 This included sound-on views vs. sound-off views, view time with captions, view time without captions, and several other KPIs over two months.
 They collected over two days’ worth of video view time from over 10,000 viewers.
 Their findings were:

 Benefits like these aren’t limited to Facebook.
 YouTuber, Leron Amin, revealed the following insight:

-The use of subtitles in this regard is highly beneficial for marketers, especially with the rollout of The Accessibility for Ontarians with Disabilities Act (AODA).
+The use of subtitles in this regard is highly beneficial for marketers, especially with the roll out of The Accessibility for Ontarians with Disabilities Act (AODA).
 Launched in 2005, the AODA is an Ontario law mandating that organizations comply with standards to be more accessible to persons with disabilities.
-The act, which the Ontario government aims to have in full swing by 2025, covers a wide range of disabilities including deafness and hearing disabilities.
+The act, which the Ontario government aims to have in full swing by 2025, covers a wide range of disabilities, including deafness and hearing disabilities.

 From a legal perspective, marketers must comply with AODA standards.
 Failing to do so can result in fines, not to mention negative press for agencies and brands.
 More importantly, catering your content to individuals with hearing difficulties prevents you from alienating yourself from valuable members of your audience.
 Other accessibility Acts that might bear influence on your business include:

 This textual element adds another layer of engagement for viewers who have auditory impairments, or whose primary language is not English.
 By including subtitles in your personalized video content, you can create a deeper connection with your customers and push them further down the funnel.

 To learn more, contact BlueRush for a free assessment.